 Applying: The application deadline for the 2018-2019 academic year was May 1, 2018.

-The Capilano University Career Ambassador Team (CapCAT) consists volunteers who will represent the Career Development Centre (CDC).
-CapCAT will advocate and promote the CDC and student professional development.
-CapCAT's primary role is to help with career development and employer relations initiatives through outreach to students, alumni, employers and campus organizations.
-CapCAT will go through extensive training with and report directly to CDC staff members.
+As a Career Development Ambassador (CDA), you will be a representative of the Career Development Centre (CDC).
+CDAs will advocate and promote the CDC and student professional development.
+The CDAs primary role is to help with career development and employer relations initiatives through outreach to students, alumni, employers and campus organizations.
+Ambassadors will go through extensive training with and report directly to the CDC staff members.

 Writing Centre Peer Tutors

 A limited number of positions exist for strong English students with a minimum of six units of English to work as peer tutors in the Learning Commons.
 After training and shadowing an instructor, peer tutors will work more independently, helping students with writing assignments.

 Accessing Support: Tutors work during certain blocks in the open hours of the Learning Commons.

 Contact: Writing Centre until August 15, 2018 and then Rae Nickolichuk, Writing Centre convenor

 Applying: Peer tutors are nominated by English instructors, but individuals may contact the convener directly.

 International Leadership and Mentorship Program